Pardus-Projects/JSVaporizer/README.md

 ### Transformer Architecture

 - **`JSVTransformer`**
-  - An abstract class for taking a JSON string (a DTO) and turning it into a view representation, or converting the current view back into a DTO.
+  - An abstract class that converts a JSON string (DTO) into a view representation, or converts the current view back into a DTO.
+It can also handle validation, event setup, or additional logic.
-  - Each transformer implements methods such as `JsonToDto(string dtoJson)`, `DtoToView(string dtoJson, string? userInfoJson = null)`, and `ViewToDto()`.
-  - A typical flow is:
+  - Typical flow:
-    1. **Load** a JSON string.
+    1. **Load** JSON input.
-    2. **Convert** it to a data object (`TransformerDto`).
+    2. **Convert** to a data object (`TransformerDto`).
-    3. **Render** or **update** a UI component.
+    3. **Populate** the DOM and/or call component methods with that data (e.g., `SetFormElemValue(...)`).
-    4. **Capture** changes from the UI back into a DTO.
+    4. **Gather** changes back into a DTO from the current UI state and potentially re-serialize to JSON.

 - **`TransformerDto`**
-  - A base or marker class for data objects used in transformation.
-Your custom transformers may define subclasses representing specific data structures.
+  - A base class for data objects used in transformations.
+Specific transformer implementations typically define their own DTO types.

 - **`TransformerRegistry`**
-  - Maintains a dictionary of transformers (`JSVTransformer` instances) keyed by a string (e.g., a name or identifier).
+  - Maintains a dictionary of transformers keyed by a string.
-  - Allows you to look up the correct transformer at runtime (`transformerRegistry.Get(xFormerName)`) and invoke it.
-  - Provides a static `Invoke(...)` method to load a transformer by name, run `DtoToView(...)`, and return the resulting HTML or other data.
+  - Provides a static `Invoke(...)` method to retrieve the correct transformer and call `DtoToView(...)`, returning the result.

 ---

+## Combining Transformers and Components

+Because transformers govern the flow of data (JSON ↔ DTO ↔ UI) and components manage their own DOM presence, **you can combine them** in flexible ways:

+- **Single Transformer, Multiple Components**
+  - In `DtoToView(...)`, retrieve or instantiate multiple components, and set their state using the data object you deserialized.
+  - In `ViewToDto(...)`, gather each component’s state to build or update your DTO.
+  - This allows one JSON schema to drive multiple UI elements on the same page.

+- **Multiple Transformers**
+  - If you have different logical sections or forms, each can have its own transformer.
+You can register them in `TransformerRegistry` using distinct keys.

+- **Event Binding & Validation**
+  - Transformers can attach click, change, or other event listeners to components in `DtoToView(...)`.
+  - They can also perform validation on the aggregated DTO in `ViewToDto(...)`, deciding how to handle or display errors.

+This synergy provides a **modular, maintainable** system:
+- **Components** focus on **how** to render and update DOM elements.
+- **Transformers** focus on **which** data goes where, and **when** it needs to be validated or sent back to a server.

+---

 ## Key Features

 1. **Low-Level DOM Control**
-   Read/write DOM properties (e.g., `.innerHTML`, `.disabled`, `.value`), manage attributes, and register/unregister event listeners entirely in C#.
+   Read/write DOM properties (e.g. `.innerHTML`, `.disabled`, `.value`), manage attributes, and register/unregister event listeners entirely in C#.

 2. **Events and Callbacks**
    The dictionary-based “pool” mechanism lets you register event listeners with unique “function keys,” bridging from JavaScript events back to C#.